ksya/ha-nefiteasy/README.md

 ## Installation

-Create ```custom_components/nefiteasy/``` in your homeassistant config directory and copy the files of this repository into this directory.
+1. Create ```custom_components/nefiteasy/``` in your homeassistant config directory.
+2. Copy the files of this repository into this directory.
+3. Add the config to your configuration.yaml file as explained below.
-Restart Home Assistant or Hass.io.
+4. Restart Home Assistant or Hass.io.

 ## Configuration